 External evaluation

 It keeps track of the performance of embeddings in a specific task.
-Follwoing is a list of some of the metrics used for external evaluation:
+Following is a list of some of the metrics used for external evaluation:

 ROUGE Score: It is called the Recall-Oriented Understudy for Gisting Evaluation.
 It deals with the performance of text summarization tasks, evaluating the overlap between generated and reference summaries.

 BLEU Score: The Bilingual Evaluation Understudy, also called human evaluation measures the coherence and quality of outputs.
-This metric is particularly useful to track the quality of dialog generation.
+This metric is particularly useful for tracking the quality of dialog generation.

 MRR: It stands for Mean Reciprocal Rank.
 As the name suggests, it ranks the documents in the retrieved results based on their relevance.